giorgiagalasso/Kilometro-Zero/README.md

 Kilometro-Zero is the pre-conception of a future sustainable online store in mind.

 The website is divided in two parts:

-- the user side and the admin side;
+- the User side and the Admin side;
-- the user can interact immediatly with our Tips&Tricks and Store page, but if they want to have a favorite list they need to sign up and log in
+- the User can interact immediatly with our Product Details, Tips & Tricks and Store page, but if they want to have a favorite list they need to sign up and log in;
+- the Admin has interaction with all the products, being the only ones able to Create, Update and Delete them.

 ## Tech